-Our world faces major challenges: climate change, increasingly scarce resources, and increasing population.
-Alder invests in companies where conditions for profitable growth are driven by these challenges and which can contribute to solutions of them.
+Our world faces major challenges: climate change, decreasing biodiversity, increasingly scarce resources, and increasing population.
+Alder invests in companies which can contribute to solutions of these challenges and which can create value in a changing world.

+Alder only invests in companies whose operations have a positive impact on the environment.
 Our portfolio companies create value through environmental benefits such as reduced consumption of energy and resources, reduced emissions to air and water and reduced waste.
-We also take social and financial responsibility, by working for good working conditions and actively counteracting corruption by other things.
+We also take social and financial responsibility, by working for good working conditions and actively counteracting corruption.

 Our way of working